Perfect Pillowy Potato Gnocchi

 Methods Overview

 Once your potatoes are cooked until they are very tender, mash them or rice them.
-Place the completely cooled mashed potatoes on a clean surface, and drizzle the egg yolks on top; sprinkle the potato/corn starch, optional Parmigiano Reggiano or Grana Padano cheese, salt, and flour on the mashed potatoes.
+Place the completely cooled mashed potatoes on a clean surface, and drizzle the egg yolks on top; sprinkle the cornstarch, optional Parmigiano Reggiano or Grana Padano cheese, salt, and flour on the mashed potatoes.

 Gently knead until a soft, pliable ball forms.
 The dough should be soft and not sticky.
 Divide dough into six portions and roll each into a long rope about 1/2 inch thick.
 Cut the portions into smaller sizes if your ropes get too long.
 Cut gnocchi from each rope and stage onto a baking pan sprinkled with flour or semolina.